Back to application guides

 Strong proposals state exactly how the line behaves at high moisture and what throughput derating is expected.
 Weak proposals only show dry test numbers.

-Before PO, ask suppliers to commit feed assumptions, expected recirculation range, and acceptable operating window in writing.
-That document saves months later.
+Before PO, ask suppliers to document feed assumptions, expected recirculation range, and the acceptable operating window so acceptance decisions have a traceable basis.

 RFQ checklist before you contact suppliers